aheil/pixelfed-dockerized/README.md

-# pixelfed
-Pixelfed Docker Image
+# Pixelfed Dockerized

+Pixelfed Dockerized is a dockerized version of the pixelfed installation.

+# Containers

+## php-fdm-pixelfed